 - Monthly or weekly sales summaries.
 A quick report on the KPIs of each member of the team

-- Weekly reports that help to gauge the pulse of not only the sales team goals but also the entire company.
+- Weekly reports that help gauge the pulse of the sales team goals and the entire company.

 There’s no end to learning.
-From making quizzes to creating screencasts, to buying books for the sales team activities, it’s your responsibility to keep each of the team educated and updated.
+From making quizzes to creating screencasts to buying books for the sales team activities, it’s your responsibility to keep each team educated and updated.
 Better education leads to increased output over the long run.
 Your team will also appreciate you for that.
 After all, if you are running your team, it’s your job to let everyone feel better.

 - Role-playing: This is a standard in most companies.
-The trainee would be put in some situation which emulates a real-life scenario.
-The trainer will give the feedback after evaluating the results.
+The trainee would be put in some situation that emulates a real-life scenario.
+The trainer will give feedback after evaluating the results.

 - Call shadowing: It’s a standard in most companies.
 Team members take up real calls.

 - Screencasts: Use video software to make tutorials for your team members.
-From tips on how to prospect, selling tools used all throughout, and how to qualify for websites, the experience you share with them will be invaluable.
+From tips on prospecting, selling tools used throughout, and how to qualify for websites, the experience you share with them will be invaluable.

-- Weekly learning days: Create a Google Hangout which lasts for up to 30 minutes.
-Every week, one member of the team can be called to present on a topic.
+- Weekly learning days: Create a Google Hangout for up to 30 minutes.
+Every week, one team member can be called to present on a topic.
 The underlying idea is that everybody must continue learning and know how to prepare a presentation.